N3C-projects-for-ChrisR/Overlapping-Dates/README.md

 Since it was in a context that made simple test files like these awkward, I wrote this for a simple, self-contained, Python and Spark install on my mac.

+Oddly, Postgres seems to do what I would expect: https://www.postgresql.org/docs/current/tutorial-window.html Moreso, my experiments in postgres.sh show that it works like Spark where the aggregations are applied to a sliding window and you get a rolling sum or average affect.

 Chris Roeder, June 2023